JaxCavalera/Tagged_Isomorphic/README.md

 - - -

-# Sprint Backlogs
+## Sprint Backlogs
 Completion of the following Sprint Backlogs will signify the finalisation of this project.

 1. Create display components (dumb)
 2. Style display components (tweak DOM elements as needed)
 3. Establish routing and view components
 4. Configure passport for social login
-5. Configure postgreSQL database tables
+5. Configure PostgreSQL database tables
 6. Configure session management
-7. Create view logic components (smart)
+7. Finalise view logic components (smart)

 The order of these Sprint Backlogs is subject to change depending on requirements of specific modules to ensure testing is complete.